-- Bhutan in implementing its Phase III in more than 100 local governments with EU budget support; and Bhutan and Cambodia in accessing GCF funding to expand PBCRGs, as they progress through LoCAL Phase III - Benin in securing additional finance to roll out LoCAL to 30 communes - Burkina Faso, Côte d'Ivoire, Mali and Niger in accessing GCF and other sources of finance to roll out to 100 communes, working closely with BOAD - Bangladesh, The Gambia, Ghana and Mozambique as they expand through Phase II
+- Bhutan in implementing its Phase III in more than 100 local governments with EU budget support; and Bhutan and Cambodia in accessing GCF funding to expand PBCRGs, as they progress through LoCAL Phase III - Benin in securing additional finance to roll out LoCAL to 30 communes - Burkina Faso, Côte d'Ivoire, Mali and Niger in accessing GCF and other sources of finance to roll out to 100 communes, working closely with BOAD

-- Lesotho and Tanzania in successfully implementing their first PBCRG cycles - Tuvalu in supporting a bridging phase, while mobilizing partners for Phase II; and Nepal and Lao PDR in taking stock of and consolidating their work while mobilizing partners for Phase II
+- Bangladesh, The Gambia, Ghana and Mozambique as they expand through Phase II - Lesotho and Tanzania in successfully implementing their first PBCRG cycles - Tuvalu in supporting a bridging phase, while mobilizing partners for Phase II; and Nepal and Lao PDR in taking stock of and consolidating their work while mobilizing partners for Phase II

-LoCAL will also support candidate countries that have officially expressed interest in deploying the mechanism: Burkina Faso, Côte d'Ivoire, Liberia, Malawi, São Tomé and Príncipe and Uganda; their engagement will bring the total number of LoCAL countries to 20, potentially reaching some 500 million people.
+LoCAL will also support candidate countries/ states that have officially expressed interest in deploying the mechanism: Burkina Faso, Côte d'Ivoire, Liberia, Malawi, Pakistan, Palestine, São Tomé and Príncipe, Senegal, Solomon Islands, Sudan and Uganda; their engagement will bring the total number of LoCAL countries/states to 25, potentially reaching some 500 million people.

-In addition, partnerships for targeted country expansion will be explored and fostered through the LoCAL process, along with innovative public-private partnerships and private finance (e.g. municipal eco-bonds) for local resilience and adaptation initiatives.
+In addition, partnerships for targeted country expansion will be explored and fostered through the LoCAL process, along with innovative publicprivate partnerships and private finance (e.g. municipal eco-bonds) for local resilience and adaptation initiatives.